Staying Safe While Painting: Tips for Professional Painters

 Proper Protective Equipment

-• Respirators or dust masks to avoid inhaling fumes, dust and debris
+• Respirators or dust masks to prevent inhaling fumes, dust, and debris

-• Safety goggles to protect your eyes from splatters and spills
+• Safety goggles to shield your eyes from splatters and spills

-• Rubber gloves to protect your hands from chemicals
+• Rubber gloves to protect your hands from harsh chemicals

 Ventilation and Fume Control